 Mosquitos here have two disease carrying varieties.
 The active virus on island have been, Lymphatic Filariasis, Dengue, Zika, and Chikungunya.
 All of them are passed from one another by bite; people around you, bit by the same mosquito can pass you the virus.
 Its not extremely common, but it happens.

-With EMS response times ranging in the 30 minute average zone, epinephrine (if you are allergic), personal locator beacon (remote hikes, or planning open ocean trips), and basic first-aide kits are a good idea.
+With EMS response times ranging in the 40+ minutes, bring epinephrine (if you are allergic), personal locator beacon (remote hikes, or planning open ocean trips), and basic first-aide kits are a good idea.
 Some of the more remote locations on Tutuila island can take more then 2 hours to get to a hospital.
-Hospital care is of the lower capabilities.
+Health care is in the lower of capabilities.

 Phone service is generally pretty good on most of the main island, with few zones getting limited coverage.
 There are two carriers on island, ASTCA, and BlueSky, both are SIM driven LTE networks.
-BlueSky is the recommended provider for your stay, free SIM, and minute based recharge, with data being the most expensive component of the deal, call to ask about coverage in Manu’a.
-If you have trouble with battery charge, a small recharge battery may be a good idea for hikes, with injuries in mind.
+BlueSky is the recommended provider for your stay, free SIM, and minute based recharge, with data $20/mo with the ‘Atamai’ data bundle, call to ask about coverage in Manu’a as it may be limited during your stay.
+If you have trouble with battery charge or are planning long excursions, a small recharge battery is a good idea for hikes and boats.
 There are not many travelers on the beaten path, let alone off it.

-Help us maintain our medical kits by donation.
-Amazon Wish List: Medical Supplies-Don
+Help us maintain our medical kits by donation: Amazon Wish List: Medical Supplies

 Help us maintain our loaner and emergency gear by donation: Amazon Wish List: Tsunami Supplies [will ship]-Don